SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 ### Pruning

-First, we prune the dataset for excluding the SNPs in Linkage, with Plink.
+First, we prune the dataset for excluding the SNPs in Linkage, with `plink`.
 The resulting file will have less SNPs, and the computation will be faster.

 The settings define window size, step and the r2 threshold.
 It is a setting compatible with the density of SNPs on the human genome according to the SNP chip array we are considering.

+Run in the bioinf Conda environment

     plink --bfile EurasiaSelection --indep-pairwise 200 25 0.4 --out x.tmp
     plink --bfile EurasiaSelection --extract x.tmp.prune.in --recode12 --out EurasiaSelection_pruned